 My Favorite Murder

-Arguably the most popular true-crime podcast on iTunes, My Favorite Murder has over 42,300 ratings and a glowing five stars.
+Arguably the most popular true-crime podcast on iTunes, My Favorite Murder has over 99,000 ratings and a glowing 4.5 stars.
 As the podcast's name suggests, macabre hosts Karen Kilgariff and Georgia Hardstark discuss their favorite murders.
+Due to its success, the duo host worldwide live shows, too.

 Ed. note: Customer reviews have been edited and condensed for clarity.